Request for Proposals: Equity Workforce Training Implementation

 The Challenge: Create Opportunities for Underserved Individuals in the Clean Energy Workforce

 Those most impacted by climate change are typically excluded from opportunities to obtain employment in the clean energy sector due to systemic barriers and lack of training opportunities that lead to career pathways.
+The Massachusetts clean energy workforce needs to grow by 38%, or more than 38,000 workers by 2030 to meet the state’s aggressive decarbonization goals.
+Many of these jobs will be living-wage jobs, with median wages of over $36 per hour (in 2023 dollars).
 As gaps in the workforce for climate-critical sectors grow, engaging underrepresented populations will be crucial, not just for equity, but also to ensure that the Commonwealth has the workforce needed to meet clean energy goals.

 Status